 Who are the teachers?

-All preschool educators are certified by the Department of Early Education and Care and have years of experience teaching young children.
-They are certified in first aid and CPR, and attend professional development classes in both early education as well as members of The Trustees.
+All of our preschool educators are certified by the Department of Early Education and Care and have years of experience teaching young children.
+They are certified in First Aid and CPR and attend professional development classes in both early education as well as nature education.

 How old must my child be?

-Your child must be 4 years old by April 1st to be eligible and for our program.
-Families looking for an additional year before Kindergarten for their 5-year-old child are encouraged to consider our school.
+Your child must be 3.9 years to 5.0 years old by September 1st to be eligible and for our program.

 Where is the school located?

-Set on 347-acre Moose Hill Farm in Sharon, MA, our stunning campus offers immeasurable opportunities for investigation, observation, and discovery in a variety of woodlands, hillside hayfields and pastures.
-Our indoor classrooms are set in the main house on the first floor and are filled with natural light and windows facing all sides of our campus.
+Set on The Trustees’ 347-acre Moose Hill Farm in Sharon, MA, our stunning campus offers immeasurable opportunities for investigation, observation, and discovery in a variety of woodlands, hillside hayfields and pastures.
+Our indoor classrooms are set in the main house on the first floor and are filled with natural light and windows facing all sides of the farm.

-The farm also hosts chickens and an egg CSA.
+The property also hosts cattle, pigs, chickens and a CSA.

 Will my child be ready for kindergarten?

-Kindergarten readiness is one of the goals of our new school.
-We believe that the more trust and knowledge you give children, the more they will grow and learn.
+Kindergarten readiness is one of the goals of our school.
+Our first class transitioned beautifully to kindergarten and families report they are doing very well.
 Nature based education has been shown to increase cognitive development, strengthen problem solving and emotional intelligence, and develop necessary executive skills.
 Children need the opportunity to learn to control their emotional and cognitive impulses, to develop initiative, persistence, invention and empathy.
-These abilities along with flexibility, self-awareness and self regulation will contribute to success in the elementary school years.
-And yes, we will also emphasize literacy, math, science and social studies.
+And yes, we will also emphasize literacy, math, handwriting, science and social studies.